Diego Velázquez, portrait of Juan de Pareja, 1650

 Or secretly feel they are the missing ingredient to your work?

 If you don’t use black whilst mixing colours, you could be missing a trick.

 John Singer Sargent and Claude Monet used to go out and paint together.

-One day, Sargent is said to have left his paints behind and asked Monet to lend him his to work with.
+One day, Sargent had left his paints behind and asked Monet to lend him his to work with.
 “Where’s the black?” asked Sargent.

 Sargent refused to understand how anyone could paint without black.

 It’s a matter of taste…